ScottDowne/filer-dialogs/README.md

-ope-dialog
+filer-dialogs
 ==========

-file open and save as dialogs for makedrive
+open and save as file dialogs